Commissioner initiated complaints

-The Legal Profession Uniform Law empowers the Commissioner to initiate an investigation about the conduct of a lawyer even where no complaint has been made or if a complaint has been withdrawn.
-Under the Uniform Law these are called ‘Commissioner initiated investigations’.
+The Legal Profession Uniform Law empowers the Commissioner to initiate a complaint and commence an investigation into the conduct of a lawyer, even where a complaint has not been made by another person, or if a complaint has been withdrawn.
+Under the Uniform Law these are called ‘Commissioner initiated complaints’.
 They were previously called ‘own motion investigations’.

 This is an important power as it enables the Commissioner to investigate conduct that is improper or unsatisfactory where clients and/or witnesses may not be sufficiently aware of proper legal practices to raise a complaint.
 Conduct outside of legal practice may also be deemed inappropriate.
 Accordingly this is a significant consumer protection power.

-A Commissioner initiated investigation may be undertaken in any number of circumstances, including the following:
+A Commissioner initiated complaint may be undertaken in any number of circumstances, including the following:

 - where a disciplinary complaint is withdrawn and the Commissioner considers that the investigation should continue